gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As of Gradle 6.4, the [PMD plugin](userguide/pmd_plugin.html) uses [incremental analysis](https://pmd.github.io/pmd-6.21.0/pmd_userdocs_incremental_analysis.html) by default.

-For builds relying on an older version of PMD, you may need to [explicitly disable incremental analysis](userguide/upgrading_version_6.html#upgrade:pmd_expects_6).
+For builds relying on a version of PMD older than 6.0.0, you will need to [explicitly disable incremental analysis](userguide/upgrading_version_6.html#upgrade:pmd_expects_6).

 ### Specify number of violations required before the build fails (PMD)

-The [PMD plugin](userguide/pmd_plugin.html) now allows you to specify the number of violations required before the build fails.
+The [PMD plugin](userguide/pmd_plugin.html) now lets you set the number of violations before the build fails.
 This can make it easier to introduce PMD into existing projects that may initially have many violations.

-When [`maxFailures`](dsl/org.gradle.api.plugins.quality.Pmd.html#org.gradle.api.plugins.quality.Pmd:maxFailures) is set, the build will not fail if the number of failures is below the defined threshold.
+If we wanted to fail the build if the number of violations is above 150, we can set [`maxFailures`](dsl/org.gradle.api.plugins.quality.Pmd.html#org.gradle.api.plugins.quality.Pmd:maxFailures) to 150.

 ```
 pmd {